XVII. INTERNATIONAL THEORY AND HISTORY OF ARCHITECTURE CONFERENCE

 CALL FOR PAPERS

-ARCHTHEO '20 / XIV.
-International Conference on Theory and History of Architecture will be held at Nippon Meeting Halls in Istanbul.
+ARCHTHEO '23 / XVII.
+The International Conference on Theory and History of Architecture will be held in the form of an online conference.
 The conference is coordinated by DAKAM (Eastern Mediterranean Academic Research Center) and will be organized by BILSAS (Science, Art, Sport Productions).

 We invite you to join us at the event in Istanbul and would like to emphasize that proposals from different parts of the world are welcomed.

-The first of the theory of architecture conference series ARCHTHEO has been held since 2011 at Mimar Sinan Fine Arts University focusing on the possibility of the theory without the backing of the practice or built environment.
-The title was, therefore, "Theory for the Sake of the Theory" in an emphatic fashion.
-In 2012, the discussion centered on the Living and space, the main has been chosen as "House&Home' in particular.
-ARCHTHEO '13 focused on the two leading roles in architecture, the architect and the so-called 'user' and 'Creativity, Autonomy and Function' has proved to be fruitful discussion theme.
-In 2014, 'Architecture and Text' has been discussed.
-Last year, 'Architecture and Criticism' was the main theme.
-The conferences, which has the focus on history rather than theory has started even earlier, in 2010.
-Architecture and Media, Architecture and Art, Interactions in the History, Architecture and Politics have the main themes of the events.
+The first of the theory of architecture conference series, ARCHTHEO, has been held since 2011 at Mimar Sinan Fine Arts University, focusing on the possibility of the theory without the backing of the practice or built environment.
+Therefore, The title was "Theory for the Sake of the Theory" emphatically.
+In 2012, the discussion centered on Living and space; the main topic has been chosen as "House&Home' in particular.
+ARCHTHEO '13 focused on the two leading roles in architecture, the architect and the so-called 'user', and 'Creativity, Autonomy and Function' has been a fruitful discussion theme.
+In 2014, 'Architecture and Text' was discussed; in 2015, 'Architecture and Criticism' was the main theme.
+The conference dates back to 2009, when the first international conference, "Architecture, Media, and Art," was organized at Mimar Sinan Fine Arts University.

 - Criticism and History of Architecture